mchung94/pyramid-solver/README.md

 3. Instead of detecting and avoiding repeated states, detect and avoid "similar" states and look for non-optimal solutions.
 For example instead of checking if the table/deck/waste/cycle were all exactly the same, what if pyramid-solver only checked if the table cards and the top cards of the deck and waste pile were all the same, even though the cards under the top were different?
 I had some impressive results for some decks, but it can fail to find a solution even though one exists.
 4. Iterative Deepening Depth First Search - this conserves memory compared to Breadth First Search but I was more concerned with speed.
 However, I did use Depth-Limited search in a solution verification program to check pyramid-solver, to verify that no shorter solution exists.
 5. I spent way too much time evaluating possible representations for cards (as symbols, strings, class instances, structs, integers, single characters, conses holding rank and suit), but in the end, it didn't matter because of precalculation.
-6. I was inspired by the article [Solving Every Sudoku Puzzle](http://norvig.com/sudoku.html) to try constraint propagation for unwinnable state detection.
+6. I was inspired by the essay [Solving Every Sudoku Puzzle](http://norvig.com/sudoku.html) to try constraint propagation for unwinnable state detection.
 I tried using a basic strategy of "if there is only one card available to remove a table card, remove that card as a possibility for its peers of the same rank".
 But the additional processing slowed it down overall, so I stopped investigating it because I currently don't have a lot of good ideas on additional constraint strategies to propagate.

 ## Fixing Performance Issues
 Initially the A* search was quite slow.
 A simple Breadth-First search took 55 hours to run through the 1500 random card decks.
-My first implementation took 41 hours to do the same, but my current version does it in 39 minutes.
+My first A* implementation took 41 hours to do the same, but my current version does it in 39 minutes.
 I took the following steps to reach acceptable performance without changing the high-level algorithms.

 ### Performance Issue 1: Repeated State Avoidance
 To avoid processing repeated states, pyramid-solver needs to keep track of states it has visited.
 The process of finding out if it has already seen a state, using a hashtable, was about 38% of the total run time according to the profiler.